A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Under the Georgia Pathways program, enrollees must report their community engagement every month.
 However, the waiver terms note that if they comply with the community engagement requirement (including reporting) for at least six consecutive months, they’ll be exempt from the reporting requirement and will only have to report changes, if applicable.
 Eligibility will continue to be redetermined annually.

-Eligible residents who meet the work requirement rules have to select a plan and pay their initial premium (if applicable) to enroll, with coverage taking effect the first of the following month (i.e., no retroactive effective dates).
-People deemed eligible for Georgia Pathways who also have access to employer-sponsored health coverage will be required to enroll in the employer-sponsored plan, with financial assistance from the Georgia Medicaid program, if this option is deemed cost-effective for the state.
+People deemed eligible for Georgia Pathways who also have access to employer-sponsored health coverage will be required to enroll in the employer-sponsored plan, with financial assistance from the Georgia Medicaid program, if this option is deemed cost-effective for the state.22

 Georgia can reverse course on this at any time.
-If Medicaid is fully funded, the enhanced federal funding and the extra ARP funding would be provided by the federal government.
+If Medicaid is fully expanded (including under the proposed private option legislation introduced in Georgia’s legislature in January 20255), the enhanced federal funding and the extra ARP funding would be provided by the federal government.

 Georgia's history with Medicaid expansion

 As of May 2020, 23% of Georgia residents were uninsured — the state had the fourth-highest uninsured rate in the U.S. at that point.
-Georgia is leaving billions of dollars on the table and over half a million people without Medicaid coverage by passing up federal funding to expand Medicaid.
+Georgia is leaving billions of dollars on the table and hundreds of thousands of people without Medicaid coverage by passing up federal funding to expand Medicaid.

 Two laws designed to make expansion difficult were enacted during the 2014 legislative session in Georgia.
 HB 990 prohibits Medicaid expansion without legislative approval (the 2019 legislation that triggered the Georgia Pathways proposal expressly allows for Medicaid expansion for those earning up to the poverty level), while HB 943 prohibits state and local employees from advocating for Medicaid expansion.